rezkit/docs/docs/platform/dynamic-attributes/product-provider-integration.md

 :::

-When submitting a reservation confirmation request, or a reservation amendment request, the current CAKE values will be collected and converted to a JSON object.
+When submitting a reservation confirmation request, or a reservation amendment request, the current Dynamic Attribute values will be collected and converted to a JSON object.
 The JSON object's structure is taken from the structure of the attributes.
 The object keys will use the `name` property of the attribute.